elmar-hinz/Ext/README.md

 How to use it?
 ==============

-In the first steps you store all requied values into the array of ext_emconf.php.
-You also set your username for ter and the new version to use.
+In the first steps you store all requied values into the array of ext_emconf.php by using the appropriate ext commands.
+You at least set your username for ter and the new version to use.

+Don't store you password into ext_empconf.php., stupid!

 In the final step you call the upload command with your password.
-Don't store you password into ext_empconf.php. ;)

 Ext magically detects, when you are inside an extension, even if you work in a subdirectory of it.
 It knows the path to ext_emconf.php automatically.

-For scripting it means, that you must first chdir into the extension.
+For scripting it means, that you must first `chdir` into the extension.

 Example
 -------